 He rode to his death, telling himself,

-That old hag is nothing more than a delusion.
+The old hag is a delusion, nothing more

 I am darkness on the side of light.